Full spectrum fitting with photometry in pPXF: stellar population versus dynamical masses, non-parametric star formation history and metallicity for 3200 LEGA-C galaxies at redshift z~0.8: Results

 \subsection{Non-parametric joint SFH and metallicity distributions}

 \autoref{fig:sfh_age_metal} presents the non-parametric joint luminosity distribution of the age and metallicities of the stellar populations of galaxies in four different bins of $\sigma_\ast$.
 As in \autoref{fig:sfh}, also for this figure I sorted galaxies as a function of their $\sigma_\ast$ and constructed four groups, of about 800 galaxies each, to ensure all panels have the same level of shot noise.
 Like before, I compare all three SPS models (\textsc{fsps}, \textsc{galaxev} and \textsc{bpass}).
-In addition, In the second row of \autoref{fig:sfh_age_metal} I show the result when using the \textsc{fsps} model but adopting the photometric measurements from COSMOS~2020 \citep{Weaver2022} instead of the UltraVista catalogue \citep{Muzzin2013}.
+In addition, In the second row of \autoref{fig:sfh_age_metal} I show the result when using the \textsc{fsps} model but adopting the photometric measurements from COSMOS2020 \citep{Weaver2022} instead of the UltraVISTA catalogue \citep{Muzzin2013}.
 The first and second rows are barely distinguishable and this shows that any possible difference in the photometric calibration has a completely insignificant effect on the results.
-The distribution from both \textsc{fsps} and \textsc{galaxev} is highly consistent, almost at the level of the individual ``blobs'', with the exception of slightly older younger ages and higher metallicities for the \textsc{galaxev} vs the \textsc{fsps} models.
+The distribution from both \textsc{fsps} and \textsc{galaxev} is highly consistent, almost at the level of the individual ``blobs'', except for slightly older younger ages and higher metallicities for the \textsc{galaxev} vs the \textsc{fsps} models.

 The plots indicate that even galaxies with low $\sigma_\ast$ are still dominated by stars with high metallicity, but this is diluted by extra lower-metallicity populations acquired at different times.
 I should stress that the relatively smooth distribution in the maps are averages of many galaxies and should not be interpreted as the evolution of one individual galaxy, which is generally characterized by discrete star formation events.
+Moreover, not every feature of the maps is robust against variations in the data and SPS models.

+The overall observed distribution could be interpreted in the context of the two-phases of galaxy formation \citep[e.g.][]{Oser2010}.
+According to this scenario, the formation of galaxies has a “two-phase” nature: a fast initial phase at $z \ga 2$ where “in situ” stars are created inside the galaxy from cold gas that falls in, and a longer phase since $z \la 3$ where “ex-situ” already-formed stars are mainly acquired.
+In this phase, large systems increase their mass and radius by absorbing smaller stellar systems that were formed very early ($z \ga 3$) outside of the central galaxy's virial radius, or by smooth gas accretion from cosmological filaments \citep[see][for a review]{Naab2017}.